funilrys/PyTravisCI/README.rst

     $ cd docs/
     $ make html
-    $chromium _build/html/index.html # Chromium or whatever browser you use.
+    $ chromium _build/html/index.html # Chromium or whatever browser you use.

 .. _the documentation: https://pytravisci.readthedocs.io/en/latest/

 Why is there a lack of tests?
 -----------------------------

+Well, I don't know what you may call "lack" but I wrote tests for what I thought was important.

-If you read what I wrote previously, I said:
+But, if you read what I wrote previously, I said:

     It has been meant to fit my needs but I hope that it will be useful to others.

 which means that I use this project manually at least once a week and automated almost every day.

-It was not my priority to write the tests for each resource types.
+It was not my priority to write the tests for each resource types or communicators.
 But if you have time, your PR is welcome!

 License
 -------